rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 A list of errors in a printed work discovered after printing and shown with corrections.

 <a name="expression">expression</a>
-An intellectual or artistic realization of a work in the form of alpha-numeric, musical or choreographic notation, sound, image, object, movement, etc., or any combination of such forms.
+An intellectual or artistic realization of a work in the form of alpha-numeric, musical, or choreographic notation, sound, image, object, movement, etc., or any combination of such forms.

 <a name="extent">extent</a>
 The first element of the physical description area.
 It gives the number and carrier units of the resource being described and, in some cases, other indications of the extent.